Jet2holidays & Jet2.com

 Problem statement

-The current process is disjointed, requiring customer to re-enter flight details to view information.
-This negatively impact the customer experience and are overall NPS rating.
+The current process on the app is disjointed, requiring the user to enter their flight details to view this information.

 Research